The White Buffalo (film)

-The White Buffalo is a 1977 fantasy Western film directed by J. Lee Thompson and starring Charles Bronson, Kim Novak, Jack Warden, Slim Pickens and Will Sampson.
+The White Buffalo is a 1977 American Western film directed by J. Lee Thompson and starring Charles Bronson, Kim Novak, Jack Warden, Slim Pickens and Will Sampson.

 Plot

 Wild Bill Hickok is haunted by his dreams of a giant white buffalo, so much that he travels the West to find the beast.
-Along the way, Hickok meets the Lakota warrior Crazy Horse, who is also searching the plains for the giant white buffalo, which has killed Crazy Horse's daughter.
+Along the way, he meets the Lakota warrior Crazy Horse, who is also searching the plains for the giant white buffalo, which has killed his daughter.
 Hickok and Crazy Horse team up to kill the elusive buffalo.

 Production

 The film was based on a novel by Richard Sale published in 1975.
 Reviewing the novel, Larry McMurtry said Sale "chose a topic with great possibilities, turned it into a sharpened stake and proceeded to impale himself on it."

 Film rights were bought by Dino De Laurentiis, who signed Sale to adapt the novel.
 Sale said De Laurentiis was, along with Daryl Zanuck, one of the finest producers he ever worked with.

 Bronson signed to make the film in July 1975.

 "It's a Moby Dick of the west," said director J. Lee Thompson.
 "It's a film we hope will work on many levels.
 On the first it is a wonderful, sensitive story between Wild Bill Hickok and the great Indian chief Crazy Horse.
 On the second it talks of a man having to find himself, seek his destiny, rid himself of fears and become more human."

 Much of the film was shot on a soundstage in Los Angeles, with location shots in Colorado and New Mexico.
 For the buffalo scenes, producer Laurentiis hired Carlo Rambaldi to design an animatronic full-size bison that would slide around on tracks.
 This was based on his larger-scale work on their previous collaboration King Kong (1976).

 Actors Ed Lauter and David Roya were similarly involved in King Kong, along with composer John Barry.